 This is yet another reason why therapy can help with mental health in sports.
-One of the greatest benefits of speaking with a therapist is having access to healthy coping mechanisms.
-Moreover, a therapist can help each sports player develop the coping mechanisms that are best conducive to them as individuals.
+A therapist can help each sports player develop the coping mechanisms that are best conducive to them as individuals.
 No two sports players are exactly the same.
 Therefore, what works for one athlete may turn out to be less helpful for the next.

 The importance of mental health in sports cannot be overestimated.
 As such, BetterHelp remains deeply committed to the mental health of athletes and other sports players.